Supriyo-Mandal/SDESheetChallenge/Day 5/Search in a 2D matrix/README.md

 ## 🎯 Interview Reminder

-Keywords like **maximum subarray**, **largest contiguous sum**, or **best continuous segment** should make me think about Kadane's Algorithm.

-If the interviewer asks for an O(N) solution and the problem involves a running sum, checking whether a negative contribution should be discarded is usually a strong hint.
+Whenever you see phrases like "rows sorted", "global ordering", or "search in a sorted matrix", pause and check if the matrix can be treated as a sorted 1D array.

+If the matrix behaves like one continuous sorted sequence, a virtual binary search is usually the fastest solution.

 ---

 ## 🔗 Challenge Progress

-Day 2 / 45 ✅
+Day 5 / 45 ✅

 #SDESheetChallenge
 #takeUforward

+---